 By Legal Futures’ Associates tmgroup

-Do you want to know more?
-Take a look at the subsidence session on tm:tv here.
+Are you working with properties by the sea?
+Do you want to find out more?
+Take a look at the full tm:tv session on ‘Coastal Hazards: Is there still a market by the sea?” here.